-The latest release of the CompCert C compiler is version 2.2, released in February 2014.
+The latest release of the CompCert C compiler is version 3.0, released in February 2017.
 See here for a description of this compiler.
 Changes from earlier releases are summarized here.
 Earlier releases can be found here.
 The current state of the development can be viewed on Github.

 The sources compile and run on the following platforms: